 I hope you enjoy my non-candy Easter basket picks this year!
-If you’re looking for more great ideas, join The Plato Pack for access to all of our literacy and math centers, STEM challenges, digital games and more!
+If you’re looking for more great ideas, join the most valuable teaching membership for pre-K, kindergarten and first grade teachers: The Plato Pack!

 This post contains Amazon affiliate links.

 First up on non-candy Easter basket stuffers – stamps!
 My kids love stamping and this alphabet set from Melissa and Doug is a fun way to get kids interested in letters and words.
 Print a copy of our alphabet stamping sheet to include in the basket or give your child a stack of blank paper to fill with their wildest ABC creations.

 We are big fans of the series If You Give a Mouse a Cookie so I was thrilled to discover this Easter version: Happy Easter, Mouse!
 Follow along as Mouse tries to figure out who is leaving Easter eggs around his house.
 It’s a fun egg-themed mystery!

 If you’re new to Zingo, you’re in for a treat.
 Similar to the classic game of Bingo, players try to be the first to cover their boards with tiles.
 But this game takes it one step further by using tiles that have both words AND pictures.
 It’s a great way to build kids’ reading confidence.

 At first glance, an ant hill might sound like a strange thing to include in our non-candy Easter basket stuffers idea – ants are more likely to gobble up kids’ candy than add to the excitement, right?!